pyTooling/pyAttributes/doc/ArgParse.rst

 sub-command and ``-m <message>`` is an argument of this sub-command parser.
 It's possible to assign a callback function to each individual sub-command parser.

+.. topic:: Advantages

+* Declarative description instead of imperative form.
+* All options from argparse can be used.
+* Declare accepted command-line arguments close to the responsible handler method
+* Complex parsers can be distributed accross multiple classes and merged via multiple inheritance.
+* Pre-defined argument templates like switch parameters (``--help``).

 Classic ``argparse`` Example
 ****************************